What Are the Best Fruits for Healthy, Glowing Skin?

 There are different AHAs, not all of them are found in fruits, but these are the main ones.

-- Citric acid which can, as the name suggests, be found in citrus fruits such as lemons and oranges and also in pineapples.
+- Citric acid - as the name suggests, this can be found in citrus fruits such as lemons and oranges and also in pineapples.

-- Malic acid is found in both pears and apples.
+- Malic acid - found in both pears and apples.

 In addition to the above, there are two other common AHAs which are not found in fruits.

-- Glycolic acid, which is perhaps the best known name in the AHA group is found in sugar cane.
+- Glycolic acid, perhaps the best-known name in the AHA group and found in sugar cane.

-- Lactic Acid, is a constituent of milk and is found in yogurt and buttermilk as well.
+- Lactic Acid, a constituent of milk that is also found in yogurt and buttermilk.